<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>&nbsp;</p>

-<p>The post <a href="https://thoughtsaboutgod.com/blog/sylvia-gunter_praying-the-names-of-god">Praying the Names of God</a> can be found at <a href="https://thoughtsaboutgod.com">Thoughts about God</a>.</p>
+<p>The post <a href="https://thoughtsaboutgod.com/blog/sylvia-gunter_praying-the-names-of-god/">Praying the Names of God</a> appeared first on <a href="https://thoughtsaboutgod.com">Thoughts About God</a>.</p>

 ]]></content:encoded>